Meet Rena

 Hosted by the Weitzman Museum & Hadar’s Rising Song Institute

-This concert features my album as well as original performances by other queer Jewish musicians: Rachel Chang, Dr. Koach Baruch Frazier, Aly Halpert, Marques Hollie, Joni Sidarta Leibovic, and Marni Loffman, emceed by Rabbi Mónica Gomery.
+This concert features my album as well as original performances by other queer Jewish musicians: Rachel Chang, Dr. Koach Baruch Frazier, Aly Halpert, Marques Hollie, Joni Sidharta Leibovic, and Marni Loffman, emceed by Rabbi Mónica Gomery.

 Hear my debut album, “Love Is the Ground”